 Other examples of delay occur as a result of lawyers seeking to review the decision of a Standards Committee to lay charges with the Tribunal.
-The enormous workload, and consequent backlog in the determination of such reviews by the office of the LCRO has delayed by many months (in one case, at least a year), the ability of the Tribunal to hear the charges.
+The enormous workload, and consequent backlog in the determination of such reviews by the office of the LCRO4 has delayed the ability of the Tribunal to hear the charges by many months.